Let us tell you how our tv channel works

 Oliver Tippl, Munich (Germany)

 Oliver defends that being part of the European Union is something we should be proud of.
 “With the EU we are part of something and I think people can be proud of that. (...)
-We have really strong people and also strong creatives, so I think we can just be proud to be part of the EU and we have to stick on that and try to be open minded to other cultures and countries and to other people in general.”
+We have really strong people and also strong creatives, so I think we can just be proud to be part of the EU and we have to stick to that and try to be open minded to other cultures and countries and to other people in general.”

 Kasia Dorda, Warsaw (Poland)

 Kasia is a landscape architect, producer, manager and sometimes creative director.
-She says it depends on the project, she can do multiple functions.

 “The whole project What Else Europe stands for everything that I believe in, so in uniting people that have very different backgrounds but they somehow believe in the same thing.”